 How to Prepare for REACH Compliance

-1. Map Your Supply Chain: Know every component and supplier.
+1. Map Your Supply Chain: Identify every component, material, and supplier

-2. Conduct SVHC Screening: Use BOM and supplier data to assess SVHC presence.
+2. Conduct SVHC Screening: Use BOM and supplier data to assess Candidate List exposure

-3. Adopt FMD Practices: Even if not required, FMD data sets your compliance program apart.
+3. Adopt FMD Practices: Even if not required, FMD data enables scalable compliance

 Why It Matters: Enforcement Trends